Adelle Jewellery

 Collaboration

-• Product Team: Cindy (Manager Product), Tara (Merchandiser Manager), Sam (Merchandiser), Christ (Stock Keeper SPV), Jacky (Stock Keeper)
+• Strategy & CRM: Cindy (Product Manager), Tara (Merchandiser Manager), Alfredho (IT Operational Manager), Christ (Stock Keeper SPV), and Jacky (Stock Keeper)

 Let's connect and talk about your design needs